Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Light Street Capital - Top VCs in Cloud Computing

-Light Street Capital is a good match for founders of high-growth companies with significant market traction.
-Their experience with late-stage financing and public markets makes them a strong partner for businesses preparing for an IPO or a major exit.
+Light Street Capital is likely a good fit for founders of high-growth technology companies with proven traction and a clear path to market leadership.
+Given their late-stage and public market activity, they are a compelling partner for companies preparing for significant scale or a public offering.

 • Geographical presence: Palo Alto, California